Pittsburgh Tree of Life synagogue shooter guilty on all charges, could receive death penalty

 “We are still attending to our wounds, both physical and emotional, and I don’t want to see them opened any more,” rabbi Jonathan Perlman wrote.

-However, nine of the 11 victims’ families published their own letter in the Pittsburgh Jewish Chronicle last year, saying that taking a plea deal would be giving Bowers an “easy way out.”
+However, families of nine of the 11 victims published a letter in the Pittsburgh Jewish Chronicle last year, saying that taking a plea deal would be giving Bowers an “easy way out.”

 “We are not a ruthless, uncompassionate people; we, as a persecuted people, understand when there is a time for compassion and when there is a time to stand up and say enough is enough,” they wrote.
 “His crimes deserve the death penalty.”